 Best Fall Drives in the Smoky Mountains

-Of course, you can also see the beautiful autumn foliage right from your car!
+Of course, you can also see the Smoky Mountains fall foliage right from your car!
 Here are the best scenic drives in the Smokies:

 - Newfound Gap Road – 32 miles long